How to Make Saltwater Taffy

-“It is really important to hit 252 F when making taffy,” Chef Stephen explains.
+“It is really important to hit 252 degrees Fahrenheit when making taffy,” Chef Stephen explains.
 “At that precise point is when you add flavor and color, before pouring the mixture onto a table.”
 It's necessary because the color tends to fade as the taffy is worked and stretched.
 He recommends using concentrated flavor oils.

 The work surface also has a direct impact on the outcome of taffy.
 “You don’t want to pour the taffy onto a metal table because it can bow or pop,” Chef Stephen says, warning against a wood surface as well as it tends to maintain heat and delay the cooling process.

 “In the old days, they would pour taffy onto a buttered surface like marble,” Chef Stephen says.
-“They would also have taffy pulling parties, where they would butter their hands — it was part of courtship — and everyone would join in pulling taffy.”
+“They would also have taffy pulling parties, where they would butter their hands — it was part of courtship — and everyone would join in pulling taffy by hand.”
 Chef Stephen’s students pour the hot taffy mixture onto Silpat on top of marble surfaces.
 The silicon provides low thermal resistance and is non-stick, while the marble helps the cooling process.
 Rather than grease up their hands, students wear gloves.

 “It’s very hot when it is first poured, so you have to wait until it settles,” Chef Stephen says.
 Once the taffy is cool enough to handle, Chef Stephen’s students start pulling, stretching and twisting.